 The first of June is to sugar addicts what the Grand Finals are for AFL fans, the Australian Open is to tennis fans and the State of the Union is to rugby fans… combined.
 June 1 is International Doughnut Day.
-Just in case you’ve only recently heard of this very real and not made up holiday, I’ve compiled a list of where you can find the very best doughnuts in Melbourne.
+Just in case you’ve only recently heard of this very real and not made up holiday, I’ve compiled a list of where you can find the very best doughnuts Melbourne has to offer!
+From hot jam doughnuts to a tower of Nutella doughnuts, you DONUT want to miss this post on Melbourne doughnuts!

 Short Stop Coffee and Donuts

-If I was forced to choose a worldwide best doughnut, Short Stop Coffee and Donuts’ Australian Honey and Sea Salt Cruller would make the top three.
+If I was forced to choose a worldwide best doughnut, Short Stop Coffee and Donuts’ Australian Honey and Sea Salt Cruller would make the top three, and it wins my title of “best donut in Melbourne.”
 Just thinking about this doughnut, which is crispy on the outside and light as a cloud on the inside, makes my mouth water.
 It’s glazed with local honey and organic milk and topped with fine flakes of salt.
 Salted honey might just be the new salted caramel.

 I can’t visit without getting the cruller, but I try to branch out from time to time, and have also fallen in love with their Earl Grey and Rose Cake doughnut and Maple Walnut and Brown Butter Raised doughnut.
 They make everything on-site, so you’re guaranteed ‘fresh out of the oven’ aromas.